PubInv/PIRCS-pubinv-respiration-control-standard/PIRCS.md

 ### Modes

-For the mode type, the second byte is the Ventilation Mode byte.
-There are a wide variety of ventilation modes and names are not entirely standardized.This document is the beginning of a particular standardization of the most common and easy to implement modes.
+For the mode type, the third byte is the Ventilation Mode byte.
+There are a wide variety of ventilation modes and names are not entirely standardized.
+This document is the beginning of a particular standardization of the most common and easy to implement modes.
 The following modes are defined as part of the standard:

 1. “C” - CPAP mode.
 The drive applies the pressure defined in the maximum/plateau pressure byte (byte 3) continuously.
 (Note: This mode can be used for testing compliance in certain useful but artificial (non-clinical) situations.)
 1. “B” - BiPAP mode.
 The drive applies the maximum/plateau pressure for the inhalation phase, and at the PEEP pressure for exhalation.
 (Note: a more advanced mode will allow spontaneous breathing and volume control.